Tensor PCA for Factor Models: Monte Carlo Experiments

-In this subsection, we assess how changing sample sizes affects the estimation accuracy of factors and loadings, and show that the estimation improvements are perfectly aligned with the convergence rates given in Corollary \ref{cor:rates}.
-The corollary states that the convergence rate is roughly $ O_P(1/\prod_{k\ne j}\sqrt{N_k})$ for the loading/factor vector in the $j^{\rm th}$ dimension, which means the rate for the loading vector $\lambda_r$ is $O_P(1/\sqrt{JT}),$ for the loading vector $\mu_r$ it is $O_P(1/ \sqrt{NT}),$ and $O_P(1/\sqrt{NJ})$ for the factor vector $f_r.$

-We use again the data generating process appearing in equation (\ref{eq:DGP2}), with the parameters set as follows: (1) the AR(1) process $\dot{f}_r$ takes $\rho$ = 0.5 and $s_\varepsilon$ = 0.1, (2) we generate and estimate only a one-factor model for the purpose of demonstrating finite sample properties, i.e.\ $R$ = 1, (3) we set the signal strength $\sigma_1$ = $\sqrt{NJT},$ and the noise strength $s_u$ = 1, (4) the sample size of the baseline model is $T$ = 100, $N$ = 30, $J$ = 20, and we compare the estimation error of the baseline model with that of the modified model.
-We consider three different cases of modification: (a) doubling sample sizes of all dimensions, $(T,N,J)$ = (200,60,40), (b) doubling the sample sizes of two dimensions, $(T,N,J)$ = (100,60,40), (c) doubling the sample size of only one dimension, $(T,N,J)$ = (100,60,20).
-Finally, we evaluate the estimates using the MSE as in equation (\ref{eq:l2err}).

 Figure \ref{fig:sizes} plots the histograms of the $\ell_2$ losses of the baseline versus modified DGPs.
 In panel (a) - (c), as we double the sizes of all dimensions, the estimation of the factor $\hat f_1$ and loadings $\hat \lambda_1,$ $\hat\mu_1$ all improve.
 The average error is reduced roughly by a half for the factor and two loadings vectors.
-This is aligned with the convergence rate in Corollary \ref{cor:rates} since doubling all $3$ dimensions of a tensor reduces the $\ell_2$ error by $1/2$.
-In panels (d) - (f), when we only double $N$ and $J,$ the improvement for the average error of $\hat\lambda_1$ is 0.016/0.022 while the improvement for $\hat\mu_1$ is 0.013/0.018.
+This is aligned with the convergence rate in Theorem~\ref{thm:rates}, since doubling all $3$ dimensions of a tensor reduces the $\ell_2$ error by $1/2$.
+In panels (d) - (f), when we only double $N$ and $J,$ the improvement for the average error of $\hat\lambda_1$ is 0.01/0.015, while the improvement for $\hat\mu_1$ is 0.012/0.017.
 Both are roughly aligned with the reduction in the $\ell_2$ error by $1/\sqrt{2}$.
-On the other hand, the improvement for $\hat f_1$ is 0.02/0.041 which is aligned with the reduction of the $\ell_2$ error by $1/2$.
-In panels (g) - (i), when we only double $N,$ there is no improvement for $\hat\lambda_1$ because $J$ and $T$ are unchanged in the $O_P(1/\sqrt{JT})$ rate; the improvement for $\hat\mu_1$ is 0.013/0.018 while the improvement for $\hat f_1$ is 0.029/0.041.
-Both are aligned with the $1/\sqrt{2}$ improvement factor.
-Overall these results show that the predictions of the asymptotic theory are valid in finite samples.
+On the other hand, the improvement for $\hat f_1$ is 0.0083/0.017, which is aligned with the reduction of the $\ell_2$ error by $1/2$.
+In panels (g) - (i), when we only double $N,$ there is no improvement for $\hat\lambda_1$ because $J$ and $T$ are unchanged in the $O_P(1/\sqrt{JT})$ rate; the improvement for both $\hat\mu_1$ and $\hat f_1$ are 0.012/0.017, which is aligned with the $1/\sqrt{2}$ improvement factor.

+For the asymptotic distribution, due to symmetry, we focus on inference for the loading vector $\mu_{j,r}\in\mathbb{R}$.
+We simulate the 3-way tensor using the same parameters as previous simulation except that we fix the sample size at $(N,J,T)=(30,30,30)$.
+Theorem~\ref{thm:clt} shows that